fzao/pLACaudio/README.md

-# pLAC
+# pLACaudio
-parallel conversion of a large library of lossless audio files (ALAC &amp; FLAC) to lossy MP3
+A minimalist tool designed for the simple and fast conversion of large libraries of lossless audio files (ALAC, FLAC, WAV & AIFF) to lossy formats (MP3, Ogg Vorbis, AAC & Opus)